 ||Send notices to

-access authentication framework used, for instance, in 802.11 and VPN
+authentication framework used, for instance, in VPN and mobile networks.

-IETF included rewriting the base EAP protocol documentation and
+efforts at the IETF included rewriting the base EAP protocol specification and

 the development of several standards track EAP methods.